 - 6 Tablespoons butter , melted

-- 1/2 cup shredded cheddar cheese , more if desired
+- ½ cup shredded cheddar cheese , plus more, if desired, divided

 - Cut the potatoes and remove as much skin as desired.
-Place into a large bowl.
-Add in the butter, half and half, sour cream, salt and pepper.
-Next add half of the cheese, bacon and green onions (save the rest to add to the top).
+In a large bowl, mash the potatoes, butter, half-and-half, sour cream, salt, and pepper with a potato masher.
+Add 1/2 the cheese, bacon, and green onions (save the rest to add to the top).
 Mash until you reach desired texture.
-Add more half and half or milk as needed.
+Add more half-and-half or milk, as needed.

-- Once mashed, place into a 2 qt baking dish.
-Then top with remaining cheese, bacon and green onions.
+- Spread potato mixture into a 2-quart baking or casserole dish.
+Top with the remaining cheese, bacon, and green onions.

-- Bake at 375°F for 25 minutes or until cheese is bubbly.
+- Bake 25 minutes, or until cheese is bubbly.
 Serve while warm.